Latest

 ScenarioPrerequisitesMajor risksWhen not to use

-Hybrid HQ and regional hiring teamsJoint calibration; established exception pathsPolitical deadlocks over what constitutes the “true” standardLocal legal restrictions disallow unified process without review
+Hybrid HQ + site hiring councilsJoint calibration; published exception pathsPolitical stalemates on “true” standardLocal legal constraints forbid a unified process without review

-Establish universal capability axes → Global TA with regional leads → single-source competency lexicon
+Establish shared capability axes → Global TA + regional leads → competency lexicon (single source)

-Develop triage rules and local supplements → Hiring operations → rubic registry with change history
+Version triage rules and local add-ons → Hiring operations → rubric registry with change history

-Leverage asynchronous screening as an equalizer → Site TA → standardized artifacts for hiring-manager evaluation
+Use async screening as the equalizer → Site TA → comparable artifacts for hiring-manager review

-Candidates generate outputs that can be consistently reviewed; managers assess highlights; headquarters can perform random checks for calibration without necessitating synchronous screening across time zones.
+Candidates produce comparable outputs; managers review highlights; headquarters can sample for calibration without forcing synchronous screening across time zones.

 Global core standard with controlled local screening modules

-Implement with dashboards → Analytics + TA → Drift alerts and calibration backlog management
+Roll out with dashboards → Analytics + TA → drift alerts and calibration backlog

-1. Create a job-family map and competency lexicon with the involvement of site representatives.
+1. Build a job-family map and competency lexicon with site representatives.

-3. Conduct biweekly calibrations for edge cases; document every revision.
+3. Run biweekly calibration for edge cases; version every change.

-4. Publicize dashboards: highlighting cycle times, stage rates, and documented reasoning by location.
+4. Publish dashboards: cycle times, stage rates, and documented reasons by site.

 Steering modelAdvantageRisk

-Global core guidelines complemented with documented local adaptationsAchieves a balance of uniformity and local contextNecessitates effective change management
+Global core axes + documented local add-onsBalance of consistency and contextRequires change management

-• Is there a shared maintenance mechanism for prompts and rubric?
+• Shared maintenance process for prompts and rubric?

 Frequently Asked Questions